Skip to main content

-2018 external pharmac exam paper with answers
+2018 external pharmacy exam paper with answers

 Ceylon Medical College Council Pharmacists' Examination (External) - November 2018 MCQ Paper: